MGrin/Content-Service/README.md

 # contentService
-Go server to deal with user media content like images, videos, etc...
+Go server to deal with user images.

-Works with MongoDB backend and users logged in you server using mngo-sessions (you should have a collection caled session in order to check if user is logged in or not)
+Works with MongoDB backend and users logged in you server using mongo-sessions (you should have a collection called sessions in order to check if user is logged in or not)

 ### Example of usage:
 ```